wenzhang0222/Pronunciation-Ambiguities-in-Japanese-Kanji/README.md

 The data is released under a Creative Commons Attribution-ShareAlike 4.0 International Public License.
 Please see [LICENSE.txt](LICENSE.txt) for details.

 ## Releasing
-1. 2,136 commonly used kanji homographs with their readings and reading types are released in a TSV file named "gsd.tsv".
+1. 2,136 commonly used kanji homographs with their readings and reading types are released in a TSV file [gsd.tsv](gsd.tsv).
    Readings for each kanji homograph include on readings, kun readings, and personal name readings.

-3. An annotated UD Japanese-GSD—a data set of kanji homograph readings in context named "jiten.tsv" is also released.
+3. An annotated UD Japanese-GSD—a data set of kanji homograph readings in context [jiten.tsv](jiten.tsv) is also released.
    It includes sentences in which the target kanji homograph has been found.

 ## Link